 This bill amends the regulations governing thoroughbred and quarter horse racing seasons in Iowa.
 It removes the previous requirement that these racing seasons could only run independently if mutually agreed upon by the relevant associations and the racetrack licensee in Polk County.
 Instead, the bill establishes that thoroughbred and quarter horse racing seasons must be conducted as separate, stand-alone meets that do not overlap.
-Specifically, it prohibits races for one breed from being scheduled on the same calendar day as races for the other breed, and it mandates that the racing season for one breed cannot begin until the other has concluded.
+Specifically, races for one breed cannot be scheduled on the same calendar day as races for the other breed, and the racing season for one breed cannot begin until the other has concluded, unless there is a mutual written agreement allowing for mixed meets.

 Statutes affected: Introduced: 99D.7